aritro66/scratch-clone/README.md

 ## Introduction

-Scratch Clone is a project aimed at replicating the fun and interactive motion features with a Sprite sprite.
+Scratch Clone is a project aimed at replicating the fun and interactive motion features with a Sprite.
 Explore and play with various motion scripts to bring your Sprite to life in this user-friendly visual programming environment.

 ## Features